Atohor/fifa-21-data-cleaning-task-Pidgin-Version/README.md

     <h2>Height</h2>
 </div>

 Many players for here dem record their heights in centimetre (cm) , then some others na feet and inches them use .
 Like this 6’2” .
 At first, i reason say na to separate this thing ‘ “ comot then times the figure by 30.48 because that na be normal feet to cm conversion rate .
-But chairman google say e nor correct like that , seniorMan google say the inches I need to times am separate with inches rate .
+But SeniorMan google say e nor correct like that , seniorMan google say the inches I need to times am separate with inches rate .

 Who I be to follow SeniorMan google argue ?
 So after I split the columns I times the feet by 30.48 , I come times the inches by 2.54.
 Las las,  I come add everything together for one column.
 The other guys when de in centimetre carry “cm “ join body like this 170cm So I come still drop the cm comot .Package everything well